isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/ad-markers-add-custom/android-3.0-place-custom-ad-markers-on-timeline.md

 * When dealing with custom ad markers, TVSDK deactivates other ad-resolving mechanisms (for example, Adobe Primetime ad decisioning).

     You can use any TVSDK ad-resolver module or the custom ad markers mechanism.
 When you use custom ad markers, the ad content is considered resolved and is placed on the timeline.
->

-><!--<a id="example_B80623FC452E416AA9BB808CBE672551"></a>-->

->The following code snippet places three time ranges on the timeline as custom ad-markers.
+The following code snippet places three time ranges on the timeline as custom ad-markers.
 >
 >```java>
 >// Assume that the 3 time ranges are obtained through external means